Steven Wright (serial killer): Suffolk murders

 Wright met Pamela Wright (no relation) in 2001 in Felixstowe, and they moved to a house in Ipswich together in 2004.
-Wright had always admitted that he patronized prostitutes, and had done so since he was in the Merchant Navy, and continually throughout his life.
-In Ipswich, he admitted he went to certain massage and sauna establishments that were actually brothels.
-During his trial, Wright stated he had patronized professional prostitutes on many occasions, including three of the murder victims.
+Wright had always admitted that he hired prostitutes and had done so since he was in the Merchant Navy and continually throughout his life.
+In Ipswich, he conceded that he went to certain massage and sauna establishments that were actually brothels.
+During his trial, Wright stated he had gone to prostitutes on many occasions, including three of the murder victims.
 Wright began having sex with prostitutes again when his partner began working night shifts and their sex life became almost non-existent; he paid at least a dozen women for sex in the final three months of 2006.
-Local prostitutes nicknamed him "Mondeo Man" and "Silver-Backed Gorilla".

-Between 30 October and 10 December 2006, Wright murdered five prostitutes in Ipswich.
-Forensic evidence led to his arrest on 19 December; tiny flecks of blood were found on the back seats of Wright's Ford Mondeo, and partially matched the DNA profile of murder victim Paula Clennell.
+Between 30 October and 10 December 2006, Wright murdered five women in Ipswich.
+Forensic evidence led to his arrest on 19 December: tiny flecks of blood were found on the back seats of Wright's Ford Mondeo and partially matched the DNA profile of murder victim Paula Clennell.

 Wright was found guilty of all five murders on 21 February 2008.
 At Ipswich Crown Court the following day, Mr Justice Gross sentenced Wright to life imprisonment with a recommendation that he should never be released.
-On 19 March 2008, Wright appealed his convictions, but on 2 February 2009, it was announced that Wright had decided to drop his appeal.
+On 19 March 2008, Wright appealed his convictions, but on 2 February 2009, it was announced that Wright had decided to drop the appeal.

 Possible links to other crimes

+On 3 June 2024 Wright was charged with the murder of 17-year-old school girl Victoria Hall in 1999, after police opened a cold case review.

 Wright is still being investigated in connection with other unsolved murders and disappearances.
-Experts have highlighted how it is unlikely for any serial killer to start killing at such a late stage (Wright was 48 years old when the 2006 murders were committed), and that serial killers almost always start killing before their mid 30s.
+Experts have highlighted how it is unlikely for any serial killer to start killing at such a late stage and that serial killers almost always start killing before their mid 30s; Wright was 48 years old when the 2006 murders were committed.
 This indicates that Wright likely killed before in his life, and psychologists told police after the murders that it was 'highly likely' that he had done so.

 Wright is one of a number of high-profile murderers or sex offenders to have been identified as possible suspects in the Suzy Lamplugh murder case; he had worked with Lamplugh on Queen Elizabeth 2 during the early 1980s.
 Lamplugh went missing in London in July 1986, and was legally declared dead in 1994, but her body has never been found.
 However, the Metropolitan Police have stated that this is not a strong line of enquiry.
 In 2002, the police named John Cannan as the man they believed killed Lamplugh.

-Cleveland Police have not ruled out a link between Wright and the murder of Vicky Glass, a heroin addict who vanished from Middlesbrough in September 2000, and whose naked body was later found in a brook on the North York Moors.
+Cleveland Police have not ruled out a link between Wright and the murder of Vicky Glass, a factory worker in Teesside, who vanished from Middlesbrough in September 2000, and whose naked body was later found in a brook on the North York Moors.